vivek28058/tdd-bdd-atdd-example/README.md

 ## Stories:

 	1. As a user, I'd like a simple API so that I can do addition.
 	2. As a user, I'd like a simple API so that I can do subtraction.
+	3. As a user, I'd like a simple API so that I can do multiplication.
+	4. As a user, I'd like a simple API so that I can do division.

 ## Steps (from scratch):

 **Setup**

 	1. Create project directory: `mkdir calc && cd calc`
 	2. Create package.json: `npm init`
 	3. Install Babel: `npm i babel-cli babel-presets-env --save-dev`
 	4. Configure Babel in package.json:

 ```
 "babel": {"presets": [["env",{"shippedProposals": true}]]}